-By default, when alert is defined or updated it would be applied on any run that happened in the last 48 hours.
-Unselect "Create alert on historical run" checkbox if you want an alert definition to apply on future runs only
+By default, when an alert is defined or updated, it will be applied on any run that happened in the last 48 hours.
+Unselect the "Create alerts on historical runs for last 2 days" checkbox if you want an alert definition to apply on future runs only.

-You can view all alerts from the Alerts view:
+You can view all alerts from the Alerts page:

 Email alerting prerequisites

-You must whitelist [email protected] email address.
+You must whitelist the [email protected] email address.
 Email alerts from Databand will be sent from this address.

-If you had defined an alert on a certain task state, the alert was triggered, and then you decided to restart the Task - the previous alert will be automatically resolved, and a new one will be triggered for the Task if the new state matches the alert condition.
+If you defined an alert on a certain task or run state, the alert was triggered, and then you decided to restart the task or run, the previous alert will be automatically resolved, and a new one will be triggered for the task or run only if the new state matches the alert condition.